 In Anne's first searing flush of grief, news reached England of Marie Antoinette's execution.
 She had died on the same day as Hunter.
 Perhaps they were even linked in some other sphere.

-King Louis XVI had gone to the scaffold at the beginning of that year and had been held hostage alongside his Queen in the Tuileries Palace for many months.
-It was regal prison of locked and walled-up doors under the surveillance of the National Guard, where deference was turned on its head.
+King Louis XVI had gone to the scaffold at the beginning of that year.
+He had first been held hostage for many months alongside his Queen in the Tuileries Palace, a regal prison of locked and walled-up doors under the surveillance of the National Guard, where deference was turned on its head.
 But In August, 1792, he was finally arrested and imprisoned in the Temple, an antiquated bastion of Paris.

 Despite it all, Marie Antoinette retained dignity and morale and, as far as was possible, kept her usual routines.
 One of the simple things that lifted her spirits was her signature rose perfume, brought to her by Lubin, an apprentice of Fargeon, her favourite perfumier, who was to become renowned in his own right.
 She was so grateful to receive these parcels and said the scent evoked the gardens of the Petit Trianon, a gift from her fated spouse.
 Such memories must have softened her grim captivity a little.
 She looked forward to Lubin's visits who was like an envoy from a lost world.